wyliodrinstudio/WyliodrinSTUDIO/docs/source/workspace_api.rst

 |

+.. _registerDevice:

 registerDeviceDriver
-"""""""""""""""""""""""""""""""
+"""""""""""""""""""""""

 The function parameters are:

 .. list-table::
+	:widths: 17 55 15 7

+	* - Property title
+	  - Description
+	  - Required / Optional
+	  - Default value
 	* - *name*
 	  - name of the new device type
+	  - required
+	  - \-
 	* - *deviceDriver*
-	  - object created in the "setup" function of a "device" plugin, which consists of a series of functions necessary for a device: **defaultIcon**, **connect**, **settings**, **disconnect**.
+	  - object representing a device, consists of a series of functions necessary to represent, connect, disconnect or set up a device
+	  - required
+	  - \-

 The function registers a new device type.
 If the name of the new device type can’t be found in the list with all device drivers, then the actual **“deviceDriver”** will be registered.

-We are using this function in the *“device.wyapp”* and *“device.rpk”* plugins to list a network, respectively a RPK device.
-Our **deviceDriver** is an object with its own specifications.
+An example on how you can register a new device driver, where 'my_device' will be the name of your device driver:

 .. code-block:: javascript

-	workspace = registerDeviceDriver('wyapp', deviceDriver);
+	registerDeviceDriver('my_device', deviceDriver);

+..
 First of all, a default image is set to this object so that it become easy for the user to connect to his favorite device.

+..
 Then, we create the “connect” function, that sets up the transport (address, port), the connection and the device status.

+..
 The next step is to update the device settings and after that to create the “disconnect” function.

+..
 We also use a *getConnections* and *registerForUpdate* functions.

+..
 Once the **deviceDriver**  registered, if it can be connected, we register its specific buttons, using the **registerDeviceToolButton** function.

 |

+.. _updateDevices:

 updateDevices
 """""""""""""""""
-This function searches for new devices and update the **availableDevices** list.
+This function searches for new devices and updates the list all the devices that are available for a user connected to Wyliodrin Studio.

 The parameters are:

 .. list-table::
+	:widths: 17 55 15 7

+	* - Property title
+	  - Description
+	  - Required / Optional
+	  - Default value
 	* - *type*
 	  - the type of the device, it has to be previously registered using the *registerDeviceDriver* function
+	  - required
+	  - \-
 	* - *dev*
 	  - the array of devices that will be updated

-We are using it in our *"device.wyapp"* plugins, each time we are searching for new devices.

-For example, in *“device.wyapp.ssh”* plugin:
+	  - required
+	  - \-

+For example, if you have an array of new devices named *'myDevices'*, here's how you can update it:

 .. code-block:: javascript

-	deviceDriver.updateDevices (sshDevices);
+	updateDevices (myDevices);

 |